Piyushjain20/the-daily-byte/20NOV2022/readme.md

-#Today's Byte
+## Value Sort

 **Given an integer array, nums, sort the array in increasing order based on frequency of elements.
-If two numbers appear the same number of times, sort them by their value in decreasing order. **
+If two numbers appear the same number of times, sort them by their value in decreasing order.**

 Ex: Given the following nums…
 ```